benhoyt/benhoyt.github.com/writings/2020-06-15-more-google-analytics-alternatives.md

 <p>Countly's basic plugins provide typical analytics metrics such as simple
-statistics and referrers for web and mobile devices, but also some more advanced features like email reports, crash analytics, and push notifications.
+statistics and referrers for web and mobile devices, but also some more advanced features like scheduling email-based reports and recording JavaScript and mobile app crashes.
 However, its enterprise edition brings in a wide range of plugins (made either by Countly or by third-party developers) that provide advanced features such as HTTP performance monitoring, funnels with goals and completion rates, A/B testing, and so on.
 Overall, Countly's community